What should I include in my résumé?

 What test scores must I submit to apply?

 Valid GRE scores are required from all applicants.
 GMAT scores will be accepted in lieu of GRE.
 When required, international applicants must submit valid TOEFL or IELTS scores.

 What if English is not my first language?

 Some international applicants may be required to complete an intensive English language program through USC International Academy before admission to the Master of Communication Management.
 Visit http://www.international.usc.edu for more information.

 What financial support is available?

-For information about financing your USC graduate education, U.S. citizens and permanent resident applicants may visit USC Financial Aid at http://financialaid.usc.edu/graduates/prospective/how-much-wil-my-education-cost.html.
-The Master of Communication Management is a Yellow Ribbon designated degree program.
+For further information about financing your USC graduate education, domestic and permanent resident applicants may visit USC Financial Aid at: http://financialaid.usc.edu/graduates/graduate-professionals.html.

 Go to https://usc.liaisoncas.com to apply.

 The online USC Graduate Admission Application opens September 1, 2017.